-If you are an employee of your own one-man corporation, whether a regular "C" corporation or a "sub-chapter S" corporation, you have three choices for handling the costs of a qualifying home office:
+If you are an employee of your own one-man corporation, whether a regular "C" corporation or a "sub-chapter S" corporation, you have several choices for handling the costs of a qualifying home office:

-The corporation can pay you rent for the home office.
+- The S corporation can pay you rent for the home office.

-The corporation can pay you for the costs of a home office under an "accountable" plan for employee business expense reimbursement.
+- The S corporation can pay you for the costs of a home office under an "accountable" plan for employee business expense reimbursement.

 The third option, being reimbursed under an accountable plan, provides the greatest tax savings.
 It is an excellent way to get money out of your closely-held corporation tax-free.
-The corporation can deduct the amount of the reimbursement and you do not have to report the payment as income.
+The corporation can deduct the amount of the reimbursement and you do not have to report the payment on your personal income taxes.